 So that’s not enough for us.
 Now let’s overdo it and increase the f-number to f/22 (the aperture is almost closed and very little light comes through).

 As we can now see in the picture below, we have not only focused on the football player & goalkeeper in the goal but the entire field of play.

 As you can see, the f-number doesn’t just have an effect on the background.
-The area in front of your focused subject also becomes sharper or blurred if you change the aperture.
+The area in front of your focused subject also becomes sharper or blurred if you change the camera aperture.

 Caution: We have chosen the example with the aperture of f/22 only for illustrative reasons.
-We usually take pictures with a maximum aperture of f/13.
+We usually take pictures with a maximum camera aperture of f/13.
 At higher f-numbers, many lenses become blurred again for technical reasons, which is why you should not set this value too high.